 That being said, it can still be fun to grow a few fruit trees in pots to gain more confidence in managing and pruning them.
 As a renter, I certainly grew plenty of fruit trees in pots.
 Generally speaking, I’ve followed my own advice and avoided planting them into our ‘forever garden’, although there’s been a few sentimental exceptions!

-The same advice for growing veggies in pots applies to growing fruit trees in pots.
+The same advice for growing vegetables in pots applies to growing fruit trees in pots.
 Use high quality potting mix and the largest pot you can manage.
 As a minimum your fruit tree should be planted into a 50cm pot.
 Then aim to pot it up into something bigger every second year.
 Most fruit trees will benefit from a saucer being placed under the pot.
+Read more about growing fruit trees in pots here.

 Citrus are great options for potted trees, as are dwarf stone fruit and dwarf apples.
-See our guide to rootstocks for more information on dwarf fruit trees.
+See my guide to rootstocks for more information on dwarf fruit trees.
+You may also want to think about the timing of your fruit tree harvests.

 You can use bamboo canes to train the fruit trees into an espalier shape.